jayrm/fblo/README.md

 Installing a Prebuilt Load Out
 ------------------------------
-  1) Download the release package that matches your version version of freebasic.
+  1) Download the release package that matches your version of freebasic.

      For example: for FreeBASIC 1.10.0 using winlibs gcc-9.3 toolchain: fblo-0.4-fbc-1.10.0-winlibs-gcc-9.3.0.7z